Happy family of three having fun outside

 Serving the Greater Mercer County, NJ community since 1985, PEI Kids has long addressed many of the most pressing issues affecting children, including child assault and sexual abuse, bullying, gang culture, and cyber violence.

-PEI Kids’ prevention education programs — which focus on child assault and sexual abuse prevention, bullying prevention, and cyber-safety – reach over 10,000 children, parents, and teachers each year.
+PEI Kids’ prevention education programs — focusing on child assault and sexual abuse prevention, bullying prevention, cyber-safety, and teen mental health – reach over 5,000 children, parents, and teachers each year through our school-based programs.
+Our counseling and intervention programs reach an additional 4,000 children and youth providing services in the community, in our offices, and in our local schools.

 In 2011, PEI Kids was designated the lead agency of the Greater Mercer Coalition to Prevent Child Sexual Abuse, which is part of the statewide and national “Enough Abuse” campaign.